joaovitorsilvestre/fython/README.md

 - [x] Define atoms using strings: `:"oii"`.
 Must work with single and double quotes.
 - [x] Support to range syntax
 - [x] Support to try catch
-- [ ] Support to multiline if with elif and else
 - [x] Support to tuples
 - [x] Support to pattern match in variable assign
 - [x] Support to pattern match in function arguments